shiwangi-analytics/Pizza_Sales_Analysis/README.md

 ## 📌 Project Overview

-This project analyzes pizza sales data using **SQL (MySQL)** and **Power BI** to uncover valuable business insights.
-It features an interactive dashboard that tracks key performance indicators (KPIs), sales trends, product performance, and customer ordering patterns to support data-driven decision-making.
+This project presents an end-to-end Pizza Sales Analysis using **SQL (MySQL)** and **Power BI**.
+The dashboard provides interactive visualizations and key business insights by analyzing sales performance, customer ordering patterns, product performance, and time-based trends.

 ---